New Treatment for Stubborn Nasal Polyps

 Mild winter may mean more pollen, molds, and weeds – A mild winter may cause an early release of pollen from certain trees, and a longer season may be worsened by the priming effect.
 Once allergy sufferers are exposed to this early pollen, their immune system is primed to react to the allergens, meaning there will be little relief even if temperatures cool down before spring is in full bloom.
 If weather reports call for a streak of warm days, begin taking your medication.

-April showers bring more misery - Not only will April showers bring more flowers, but it might also cause more symptoms for spring allergy sufferers.
+April showers bring more misery – Not only will April showers bring more flowers, but they might also cause more symptoms for spring allergy sufferers.
 Rain can promote plant and pollen growth.
 Wind accompanying rainfall can stir pollen and mold into the air, also heightening symptoms.

 Keep pollen out!
 As tempting as it is to open the windows and let all that fresh air in, the pollen will make its way in as well.
 It is best to keep your windows closed when pollen season hits.